Mc-Zen/tidy/README.md

 **tidy** is a package that generates documentation directly in [Typst](https://typst.app/) for your Typst modules.
-It parses docstring comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.
-Within the docstring you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!
+It parses doc-comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.
+Within the doc-comments you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!

 > [!IMPORTANT]
 > In version 0.4.0, the default documentation syntax has changed.
 You can take a look at the [migration guide](docs/migration-to-0.4.0.md) or revert to the old syntax with `tidy.show-module(old-syntax: true, ...)`.
+>
+> You can still find the documentation for the old syntax in the [0.3.0 user guide](https://github.com/Mc-Zen/tidy/releases/download/v0.3.0/tidy-guide.pdf).

 Features:
 - **Customizable** output styles.